ionic-team/ionic-framework/packages/core/src/components/radio-group/readme.md

 string

-Reflects the value of the form control.
+the value of the radio group.

 ## Events

 #### ionChange

+Emitted when the value has changed.